adamjberg/adamjberg.github.io/personal/_posts/2021-01-28-2021-bell-lets-talk-day.md

 Unconsciously, I started drinking more coffee to compensate for this reduced wakefulness.
 In the mornings this was great.
 I had energy, could focus, and no pain.
 But afternoons led to a monster crash, my pain seemed to get worse, and my ability to fall asleep got even worse.

-Me: "Ok Google, I have chronic pain and a sleeping problem, what should I do?"
+> Me: "Ok Google, I have chronic pain and a sleeping problem, what should I do?"

-Google: "Smoke some weed"
+> Google: "Smoke some weed"

 The first month or so was incredible.
 Smoking weed relieved the knee pain, made it easier to fall asleep, and just overall seems to have made things better.
 I was hooked.

 Recently legalized here in Canada, we are many decades behind on education and research that we should have been doing.
-If someone told you they got drank and got drunk every night, very few would hesitate to label this a drinking problem.
+If someone told you they drank and got drunk every night, very few would hesitate to label this a drinking problem.
 However, we're in a strange world where getting high every night is somehow not a smoking problem.
 "Weed isn't addictive" is the common retort.

 I absolutely became dependent on weed to get me through the night.
 I don't think nightly is inherently a terrible thing, but being completely oblivious to that fact is concerning.
 If you can't remember the last time your weren't high or are primarily looking forward to your next one, it's maybe time to start being aware of it.

-The honeymoon phases slowly started wearing off as I found myself significantly more anxious about everything.
+The honeymoon phase slowly started wearing off as I found myself significantly more anxious about everything.
 When I walked around I was worried if I had enough money to make it through the month (hint: I most definitely did).
 I was worried that every coding change I made would result in catastrophic failure.
 When something inevitably did fail I spent an hour crying on the couch like I had been diagnosed with terminal cancer.

 I became less able to handle social situations and slowly withdrew from the people I knew.
-I stopped communicating with family as I was incapable of handling a conversation while high.
+I stopped communicating with friends and family as I was incapable of handling a conversation while high.
 In fairness, a lot of this is due to the stigma around smoking weed, that also should be banished.

-The pain, caffeine, weed, anxiety, and stress continued to build up inside of me.
+The pain, caffeine, weed, **anxiety**, and **stress** continued to build up inside of me.
 I lost the ability to manage my emotions.
 In some cases just stopped speaking to people, in others completely pushed people away.
 If you are one of those people, I'm sorry.

 ## Maybe it's Time for a Change